mattrossman/energize-andover-blog/content/appendix/how-to.md

 ### Generating the Static Files

+Before we generate the files, go to your `config.toml` file and add the line

+	publishDir = "docs"

+This makes it so Hugo will place the static files into a `docs` folder in your Hugo site folder.
+By default it would put them in a `public` folder but GitHub Pages will need the files to be in a folder called `docs`.

 To turn your templates and content files into static web files, just run

 	hugo

-This builds all the files for your site and places them in a `public` folder in your site directory.
+This builds all the files for your site and places them in a `docs` folder in your site directory.

 ## GitHub Pages